muratkurtkaya/Console-Based-Chess/README.md

-## C console based chess game with unicode characters.
+# C console based chess game with unicode characters.

 Save and load options are avaliable.
 Special moves such as castling and en passant are avaliable.
 After each move current player and her/his remeaning time is shown.
-The is no draw option yet!!
 In order to play the game, compile the chess.c ($gcc chess.c).

-### Main Menu and Start Screen
+## Main Menu and Start Screen
 ![chess_1](https://user-images.githubusercontent.com/46817744/108593340-18918780-7384-11eb-9fa4-b49e7c78c7c8.gif)